julienbardi/homelab/README.md

 UGOS does not support persistent nftables.conf in the usual Debian way.
 The safest method is to re‑apply your rules at boot via a startup script.

+Note: On UGOS, SSH typically listens on port 2222 only.
+Port 22 may be closed or unused depending on firmware.
+Both ports are allowed in firewall rules to avoid lockout during upgrades, but only port 2222 is expected to accept connections.

 #### 1 Create a firewall restore script
 bash
 sudo nano /usr/local/bin/ug-firewall-override.sh